If your bucket list had a bucket list, the St. Regis Maldives Vommuli resort would be on it.

 The lounge is very comfortable with TVs, fast WiFi, complimentary snacks, an extensive list of teas and non-alcoholic drinks.
 There is a shower if you want to freshen up after your flight.
 It’s a great spot to wait until your flight.

-Arrival & Your Butler
+Arrival & St. Regis Butler Service

 After a quick 40-minute flight over several beautiful Maldivian islands, you will be greeted by your personal butler and seated in a waiting area.
 With your luggage off the plane, your butler will show you around the resort and bring you to your room via golf cart.